shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 Last but not least, let me say that of course also the opposite thing can happen: *underfitting*.
 If we choose a function that is too simple to explain a relationship we will not get a good prediction, either.
 I leave it as an exercise for you to think about a good example of underfitting.

 <!--  Quadratic function -->
-That's basically it - you have now understood the biggest problem of learning form data.
+That's basically it - you have now understood the biggest problem of learning from data.
 And in case you want to brag in front of your friends, here is some more terminology: the topic of this post, that a function learned from data always has to balance under- and overfitting is also called the *bias-variance trade-off*. *Variance* relates to how much all possible different wrinkled functions vary - the more wrinkles you allow, the higher is the variance of your learning method and hence the more prone the learner is to overfitting. *Bias* refers to underfitting, stating that a too simple function adds a systematic bias to the prediction which cannot be overcome by the learner, not even when given more data.
-The bias-variance trade-off is a smart way of stating that if don't consider the simplest possible hypothesis, your hypothesized function is more likely to be wrong -- too simple and wrong or too complicated and wrong.
+The bias-variance trade-off is a smart way of stating that if don't consider the simplest yet not too simple hypothesis, your hypothesized function is more likely to be wrong -- too simple and wrong or too complicated and wrong.

 This post elucidated the first big problem of machine learning: overfitting.
 Next, we will look at *the curse of dimensionality*.